Chief Innovation Officer

 About Donna Hemmert

-Donna has been a leader in the internet industry for over two decades driving marketing programs and forming strategic multi-million-dollar partnerships in high-tech companies (including Optiview Technologies, Netscape Communication, PSINet and recently Intelishift Technologies).
-Donna has a love for entrepreneurial ventures and is especially passionate about the companies for which she served as founder.
+Donna has been a leader in the internet industry for over two decades, driving marketing programs and forming strategic multi-million-dollar partnerships in high-tech companies.
+She worked for several Internet pioneers including PSINet (first commercial Internet Service Provider), Netscape Communications (first widely-used web browser and defacto Internet portal), and InterCon Systems (first enterprise Macintosh Internet software).
+It was at these companies that she led teams that launched one of the first consumer Internet-based online services and was an early Network wholesaler to Internet Service Providers.
+Donna has a love for entrepreneurial ventures and is especially passionate about the companies for which she served as a founder.

 When it comes to life in general, Donna has embraced Michael Argast’s philosophy: “The difference between adventure and adversity is attitude.”
 And while she sold her Harley to support motherhood, she is always on board to try new adventures.
 Donna’s favorite pastime: spending time with her husband and two children investigating the world.